Synthetixio/synthetix-v3/packages/synthetix-main/docs/index.md

   function getCollateralTypes(bool hideDisabled) external view returns (struct CollateralStorage.CollateralData[] collaterals)
   ```

-Gets a list of approved collateral types
+Returns a list of detailed information pertaining to all collateral types registered in the system.

 ### getCollateralType